The following groups are closed until further notice:

 - Dementia Castle Hill (4th Friday)

-We apologise for the inconvenience but this is due to the coronavirus outbreak and with clients and staff welfare our primary concern.
-We will update in due course.
+We apologise for the inconvenience but this is due to the coronavirus pandemic and with clients and staff welfare our primary concern.
+We will update when these reopen.

 For all enquiries, please call 01473 712225.